nembenike/dotfiles-og/README.md

 # dotfiles
 my messy dotfiles
-- (Latest update: added some new icons for polybar)
+- (Latest update: added some new icons for polybar + new screenshot)
 - If you actually consider using these then good luck because even I don't understand what's going on here anymore
 - DM: lightdm
 - Browser: Brave Browser